MicrosoftDocs/altspace-vr/altspace-vr/faqs/scaling-audiences.md

 ## How will I know when FrontRow is on?

-You’ll know your event has been converted once you begin to see other rooms added to your "Rooms" tab.
+You’ll know your event has been converted once you begin to see other rooms added to your **Rooms** tab.
 If you want

 ## Can I turn off FrontRow?

 You sure can.
-You can "Delete Room" as easily as you can "Add Room."
-The "Delete Room" button is found next to each of the rooms in your "Rooms" tab.
+You can **Delete Room** as easily as you can **Add Room.** The **Delete Room** button is found next to each of the rooms in your **Rooms** tab.
 When you delete a room with people in it, FrontRow will notify them of the deletion and redistribute them into other, active rooms.
 By scaling your event all the way back down to one room, you effectively turn off FrontRow.

 ## Any pro tips or helpful hints to be aware of?